survivejs/react-book/manuscript/03_webpack_and_react.md

 npm i babel-plugin-react-transform react-transform-hmr --save-dev
 ```

 We also need to make Babel aware of HMR.
-First, we should pass the target environment to Babel through our Webpack configuration:
+First, we should pass the target environment to Babel through our Webpack configuration.
+This allows us to control environment specific functionality through *.babelrc*.
+In this case we want to enable HMR just for development.
+If you wanted to enable some specific plugins for a production build, you would use the same idea.

+An easy way to control *.babelrc* is to set `BABEL_ENV` environment variable as npm lifecycle event.
+This gives us a predictable mapping between *package.json* and *.babelrc*:

 **webpack.config.js**